Parenting A Bipolar Teenager with Expert Guide!

 - Trespassing over their privacy in different ways.

-3. Importance of a structured environment for bipolar disorder!
+3. Importance of a structured environment!

 A structured environment is highly beneficial for teenagers who suffer from bipolar disorder.
 This is not limited to any individual aspect of life.
-Instead, everything needs to be structured when it comes to bipolar disorder.
+Instead, everything needs to be structured when it comes to teens with bipolar disorder.

 “The brain thrives on structure and routine, especially when you have a mental illness.”Sheri Van Dijk, Psychotherapist in Sharon, Ontario, Canada.

 Set a specific bedtime routine for your teenager as he may face trouble sleeping.
 If he will go to sleep and wake up at the same time daily, he’ll manage the entire day’s routine easily.
 Similarly, meal times of a teenager suffering from bipolar disorder need proper scheduling.
 This keeps the glucose levels in the blood optimal as well.
 If children with bipolar remain hungry for long periods of time, stress arises.

 If you cannot follow the schedules at some times, there is no need to get panic.
 As a parent, you need to find plausible solutions through research.
 Then you can accommodate accordingly.
 This keeps your teenager and yourself at peace with the external environment as well.

 Always remember that your child with bipolar is different and he has special needs.
 These needs are completely different from those of normal children.
 It is not a healthy approach if you’ll compare your teenager with his or her peers or other children.
 If you’ll do so, you’ll be making things even harder for yourself and your teen.

 Focus on the individuality of your bipolar child.
 Work with him to develop expectations that he can meet easily.
 Keep in mind that if you believe that certain goals are easy, this does not mean that they are for the bipolar child.
 Therefore work as a team with children with bipolar disorder.
 Choose step-by-step approaches.